mattcarlotta/nextjs-ssr-kit/README.md

 ## NextJS and API Integrations

-By default, most directories within the root and `src` folders are [aliased](jsconfig.json) (`~`).
-This means that you can refer to their child files or child directories by using the `~` symbol followed by the child name or folder name (root-level `index.js` files [require their own aliases](https://github.com/zeit/next.js/issues/12743), as such this project has been set up to handle predefined directories -- you'll be responsible for any additional directories).
+By default, most directories within the root and `src` directories are [aliased](jsconfig.json) (`~`).
+This means that you can refer to their child files or child directories by using the `~` symbol followed by the child file name or directory name (root-level `index.js` files [require their own aliases](https://github.com/zeit/next.js/issues/12743), as such this project has been set up to handle predefined directories -- you'll be responsible for any additional directories).
 For example, `~models`, refers to the root [models/index.js](models/index.js) file, while `~models/users` refers to the [model/user.js](models/user.js) file.
-This allows for rapid development when referring to root-level folders as it eliminates the hassle of specifiying relative paths (like `../../../../../../../models`) to the folder from anywhere within the project!
+This allows for rapid development when referring to root-level directories as it eliminates the hassle of specifiying relative paths (like `../../../../../../../models`) to the directory from anywhere within the project!

 <hr />